rockets-cn/Geiger-Muller-counter-esp32/README.md

 ## License

-This project is open-source and is licensed under the MIT License.
+This project is open-source and is licensed under the CC License.
 See the LICENSE file for more details.

 ## Contact